 First timers won’t want to miss the opening ceremony, Let the Magic Begin.
 Mickey Mouse and friends, along with tons of other face characters, take the stage at Cinderella Castle to greet Magic Kingdom’s first guests of the day.

 P.S. – We don’t cover gear in this guide, since we’re sticking to Magic Kingdom-specific tips, but we do have a recommended gear guide for things to bring to Disney.

 We recommend you try to book your favorite ride first, then schedule your second and third rides in succession after that.
-Do your best to book your first fastpass early in the morning and finish the third by mid day or early afternoon.
-That way you can get more fastpasses when you’ve completed your first three.
+Do your best to book your first pass early in the morning and finish the third by mid day or early afternoon.
+That way you can get more ride passes when you’ve completed your first three.